 Under Czech law, the principle of "superficies solo cedit," which treats each plot of land and anything built on it as a single object of real property, has not applied since 1964.
-As a result, a construction located on a plot of land did not form part of such a plot of land.
-Therefore, it was possible that an owner of a plot of land was not the same legal or physical person as the owner of a construction built on that same plot of land.
+As a result, a construction located on a plot of land did not form part of the plot of land.
+Therefore, it was possible for the owner of a plot of land to be a different legal or physical person than the owner of a construction built on that same plot of land.

 However, the aforementioned principle "superficies solo cedit" has been reintroduced into Czech law by the Civil Code.
-It explicitly sets forth that the following items shall be understood as part of a land plot:
+It explicitly sets forth that the following items will be understood as part of a land plot:

-- The space below and above the surface of the land plot - Constructions built on it and other equipment (excluding temporary constructions) - Plants growing on it
+- The space below and above the surface of the land plot - Constructions built on it and other equipment (excluding temporary constructions) - Plants growing on it whose owner is different from the constructor may lead to the transfer of ownership, by operation of law, to the owner of the land plot or to their right to sue for the removal of the construction.